kylejcassaday/Weather_Update_App/README.md

-# Weather_Update_App
+# Weather Update App

-A simple weather app built in JavaScript, HTML, SASS, AJAX and PHP that displays the current day's weather.
+A simple app built in JavaScript, HTML, SASS, AJAX and PHP that displays the current day's weather.

 (1) gets user location